rayozma/drone-newsletter/README.md

 Daily job: pulls drone news RSS, picks one unseen article, summarizes it with a local Ollama model, appends a row (Date, Title, Summary, Link) to `drone_news_log.csv`, and commits the update back to the repo.
-Runs automatically via GitHub Actions — no server of your own needed.
+Runs automatically via GitHub Actions.
+No server of your own needed.

 ## 1. Create the repo and push these files